daattali/beautiful-jekyll/course.md

 subtitle: ''

 ---
 ### Hey mama!
-Do you feel overwhelmed and don't know how to start?
-Simplify Your Home Life: a course for busy moms is a self-paced course that will help you on your simplifying journey.
+Do you feel overwhelmed with your home life and don't know how to start?
+If so, you've come to the right place.
+Read on!

 ![An image overview of the course.](/uploads/simplify-your-home-life-shm.jpg "Simplify Your Home Life SHM")